CARV-ICS-FORTH/arax/README.md

     * utils: Contains helper modules, such as data structures, wrappers to external libraries, etc.
 * tests - Contain the tests that should be run with `make test`
-* tools - Scripts related to testing and releasing Vinetalk
+* tools - Scripts related to testing and releasing Arax
-* vdf - Visual Data Free, http dashboard, showing Vinetalk state
+* vdf - Visual Data Free, http dashboard, showing Arax state
-* vtop - Similar to htop but for Vinetalk
+* araxtop - Similar to htop but for arax
-* vinegrind - CLI Memory checker tool
+* araxgrind - CLI Memory checker tool

 # API Documentation